 If you have a garment bag, this will keep your shoes protected while they’re being washed.
 Wash your sneakers in cold water with just a little bit of detergent.
 Make sure they’re rinsed thoroughly before letting them air dry for 24 to 48 hours.

-Many sneakers can be sprayed with a water protector spray.
+Many sneaker types can be sprayed with a water protector spray.
 If you’re wearing your shoes outdoors in all kinds of elements, this spray can help increase the life span of your shoes.

 How to clean boots